davesheinbein/studyguide/README.md

 - **Filter Options**: Sort materials by category or alphabetically.
 - **Dark Mode**: Switch between light and dark themes.
 - **Responsive Design**: The application is fully responsive and works on all devices.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- **React**: The project is built using the React framework.
-- **PrismJS**: Syntax highlighting is provided by PrismJS.
-- **FontAwesome**: Icons are provided by FontAwesome.
-- **Contributors**: Thanks to all the contributors who have helped improve this project.